gilesp/docker/cordova/readme.md

 Which doesn't require privilige escalation. xxx/yyy are the usb ids of the device you want to deploy/test on.
 Find these with lsusb

 The --rm is important as it tells docker to clean up the instances when the command finishes.
-Without that you'll end up with a stale instace (visible with docker ps -a) each time you run a command.
+Without that you'll end up with a stale instance (visible with docker ps -a) each time you run a command.

 ## Usage

 You can then use the cordova tools by prefixing them with your alias:

     cdv cordova create hello com.example.hello HelloWorld

-If you're going to running a lot of commands, it'd be work invoking a shell and then interacting with cordova there, rather than create many throw-away containers:

-    cdv /bin/bash